Willie Charles Kirkland

-In 1967 Kirkland played for Hawaii, becoming a big star there and hitting 34 home runs.
-He then moved to Hanshin in Japan for six seasons, continuing to display power with a modest batting average.
+In 1967 Kirkland played for the Hawaii Islanders, becoming a big star there and hitting 34 home runs.
+He then moved to the Hanshin Tigers in Japan for six seasons, continuing to display power with a modest batting average.

-One of the players on the list of the ten most similar, Vince DiMaggio, seems an apt comparison given the good power, the focus on defense (although DiMaggio had stronger range factors) and the modest batting averages.
+One of the players on the list of the ten most similar to him, Vince DiMaggio, seems an apt comparison given the good power, the focus on defense (although DiMaggio had stronger range factors) and the modest batting averages.

 - 20-Home Run Seasons: 4 (1959-1962)